 ALL PERSONS ENTERING OR REMAINING IN THE UNIVERSITY CLUB OF TORONTO PREMISES SHALL WEAR A MASK OR FACE COVERING WHICH COVERS THE NOSE, MOUTH AND CHIN AS REQUIRED UNDER CITY OF TORONTO BY-LAW 541-2020

-As we look ahead to Phase 3 this summer, we have been working with advice from the Ontario Restaurant Hotel and Motel Association (ORHMA), Restaurants Canada and the Greater Toronto Hotel Association who collect best practices from industry leaders, government agencies, technology experts, legal advisors, and key supply partners in order to develop a guide for a safe and successful reopening.
+We have been working with advice from the Ontario Restaurant Hotel and Motel Association (ORHMA), Restaurants Canada and the Greater Toronto Hotel Association who collect best practices from industry leaders, government agencies, technology experts, legal advisors, and key supply partners in order to develop a guide for a safe operations.

 Focusing on processes that protect staff and guests and exceed health and safety expectations, our protocols aim to provide the roadmap to successful operations recovery.
 By following these recommendations, we can help ensure safe, welcoming spaces that inspire member trust, so that we can not only survive but thrive.
-We hope that this can provide a marketing focus, in that we can make the Club a safer dining experience than can most restaurants which are more limited in size and scope.
-Similarly once the hotel rooms are permitted to reopen, our smaller ‘boutique’ style can be a selling point highlighting reduced contact by virtue of limited public traffic.
+We hope that this can provide a marketing focus, in that we can make the Club a safer dining experience upon re-opening than can most restaurants which are more limited in size and scope.
+Similarly, our smaller ‘boutique’ style hotel rooms can be a selling point highlighting reduced contact by virtue of limited public traffic.

 We must expect that over time we will likely need to modify our approach and update our spaces, but two core elements of our business remain: